Superior Court of Washington for King County

-The Superior Court of Washington for King County (more commonly, the King County Superior Court) is the largest trial court in Washington state.
+The Superior Court of Washington for King County (informally known as the King County Superior Court) is a state court in Washington state, United States.
 It is based at the King County Courthouse, 516 Third Avenue, in downtown Seattle, Washington.
 It also operates a juvenile facility and a Regional Justice Center in Kent, southeast of Seattle.

-As of November 2018, the court has 53 judges who have general jurisdiction to hear major civil and criminal cases.
+As of July 2026, the court has 56 judges who have general jurisdiction to hear major civil and criminal cases.
 The court also has appellate jurisdiction over certain decisions of the district courts, municipal courts, and administrative tribunals.